clementvidon/Makefile_tutor/README.md

 # Summary

-Addressed to beginners and not to newcomers, the idea behind this tutorial is to **focus on the essentials**.
+Addressed to beginners and not to newcomers, the idea behind this tutorial is to **focus on the essential**.
 The basics such as exhaustive syntax specifications or anything not directly related to the template we are going to explore will not be covered here.